Full Circle (1977 film): Release

-Full Circle was screened at the Cannes Marché du Film in May 1977 before premiering at the San Sebastián International Film Festival on 11 September 1977 and at the Avoriaz Film Festival in France in 1978.
+Full Circle was screened at the Cannes Marché du Film in May 1977 before premiering at the San Sebastián International Film Festival on 11 September 1977 and at the Avoriaz International Fantastic Film Festival in France in 1978.
 The film opened in London on 4 May 1978 and in Canada on 19 May 1978 through Cinema International Corporation, who also represented several American film studios, such as Metro-Goldwyn-Mayer, Paramount, and Universal Pictures.
 The film also received theatrical release in Hong Kong in the fall of 1980.

 In the United States, the film was released through Discovery Films under the title The Haunting of Julia, opening in Washington, D.C., on 6 February 1981 before premiering in New York City on 29 May 1981.
 It subsequently opened in San Francisco on 1 July 1981, and later screened in Boston beginning 2 October 1981.
 In the United States, the film still failed to find an audience.
 Due to poor storage conditions of the film elements between its initial completion and the U.S. release, the film stock attained a brown hue noticeable on American copies of the film.